Sites with annual usage below 5000 kWh fall beneath supplier commercial thresholds.

 Place both with a supplier that accepts dual fuel (usually E.ON Next), or

-Place the low-usage supply with E.ON Next and the other with another supplier.
+Place the low-usage supply with E.ON Next and the other with a different supplier.

 E.ON Next – may accept sub-5000 kWh (minimum 1500 kWh).